zjans/QGIS3_EasyFreehandEditing/README.md

 # QGIS3_EasyFreehandEditing
 *QGIS3_EasyFreehandEditing* is an update from *FreehandEditing_3*, which itself is an update from earlier freehandEditing Tool to QGIS 3.x.
 With this tool the user is able to create geometries with the help of mouse track.
-With this recent update, the digitizing process (clicking and dragging) is simplified by not having to keep hold the mouse button while dragging.
+With this recent update, the digitizing process (clicking and dragging) is simplified by not having to keep pressing the mouse button while dragging.

 ### Manual:
 1. choose a line- or polygonlayer